Aiwa: Other products

+Sales and manufacturing

+Nearly 86 percent of company revenues were derived from such audio products.
+12 percent came from products such as televisions and VCRs, and the remaining two percent from computer peripherals and other life products.

 Aiwa manufactured more than 89 percent of its output outside Japan, with a heavy emphasis on the lower-cost southeast Asian nations of Singapore, Malaysia, and Indonesia.
 The company was also heavily dependent on overseas sales, with more than 80 percent of total revenues being generated outside Japan, with 43 percent in North and South America, 25 percent in Europe, and 13 percent in areas of Asia outside Japan and in other regions.

-Although not then officially an affiliated company of consumer electronics giant Sony Corporation, by 1982, Sony had a 54.6% stake in the company, effectively giving it a majority control.

-With growing competition throughout the late 1990s, the company slid towards bankruptcy.
-In March 2001, the company's president, Masayoshi Morimoto, announced the halving of its workforce, following a second consecutive loss–making year.

 Acquisition by Sony

-The troubled company was then fully purchased by Sony Corporation.
-As of December 31, 2003, Aiwa ceased to be a separate company and became a wholly owned division of Sony.

-In January 2004, Sony announced the rebranding and relaunch of Aiwa as a "youth focused, PC-centric" electronics brand.
+Financially-troubled Aiwa was fully purchased by the Sony Corporation, becoming a wholly owned subsidiary effective as of December 1, 2002.
+On January 8, 2003, Sony announced the rebranding and relaunch of Aiwa as a "youth focused, PC-centric" electronics brand.
 A new logo was presented to the world's media along with a statement of Sony's intention to invest in and "revitalize" the Aiwa brand.
 The direction proposed was to capitalize on the growing trend among personal-computer-literate teenagers and young adults to use their PCs for all forms of entertainment (television, films, music, chat).
 It was also used to expand in markets where Sony is not as strong.